-Médailles which are supposed to be Cellir work, and they are quite charming.
+Médailles which are supposed to be Cellini's work, and they are quite charming.

-Cellini was not only skilled technically; was also an excellent writer, and his treat Dell' Oreficeria is full of most interesting a valuable information.
-It remains to-day c of the most thorough expositions of the tenique of jewellery, but much of it is practicathe same as is given in the earlier treatise Lapidibus, written by Theophilus, a Grephilosopher and naturalist, in the fourth c tury.
-Cellini's treatise was translated in English by C. R. Ashbee, and published London in 1808.
+Cellini was not only skilled technically; he was also an excellent writer, and his treatise Dell' Oreficeria is full of most interesting and valuable information.
+It remains to-day one of the most thorough expositions of the technique of jewellery, but much of it is practically the same as is given in the earlier treatise De Lapidibus, written by Theophilus, a Greek philosopher and naturalist, in the fourth century.
+Cellini's treatise was translated into English by C. R. Ashbee, and published in London in 1898.

-Cellini had a very adventurous life and serve for a time as a soldier.
-He was accuss of having stolen some jewels from the tiat of Pope Paul III., which had been entrust to him for repair, and was imprisoned in a Castle of St. Angelo, in Rome.
+Cellini had a very adventurous life and served for a time as a soldier.
+He was accused of having stolen some jewels from the tiara of Pope Paul III., which had been entrusted to him for repair, and was imprisoned in the Castle of St. Angelo, in Rome.

-Escaping from the fortress, Cellini went France and put himself under the protecti of Francis I., always a lover of art; and t king favoured him greatly, giving him t Tower of Nesle as a workshop and often vis ing him there.
+Escaping from the fortress, Cellini went to France and put himself under the protection of Francis I., always a lover of art; and the king favoured him greatly, giving him the Tower of Nesle as a workshop and often visiting him there.

-After Cellini, numbers of Italians follow his example, and then there were also ma skilled French jewellers.
+After Cellini, numbers of Italians followed his example, and then there were also many skilled French jewellers.
 In Spain numbers of beautiful jewels have been made, especially in the matter of pendants; the same may be said of the German and Flemish jewellery of the sixteenth century.
 In England, when the accession of Henry VII. marked the end of a long period of unrest, jewellery became once more possible, and goldsmith's and silversmith's work with enamels reached a high degree of excellence.
 Under the succeeding Tudor sovereigns jewellery flourished.
 A glance at any of the portraits of Henry VIII. and his successors will show this; jewels were worn in hats and in clothing, to say nothing of belts, dagger hilts, and the like.
 Several of these were designed by Hans Holbein, and not only was there a profusion of small personal jewellery, but the royal tables were covered with richly wrought silver plate, often gilt.
-Queen Elizabeth allowed her subjects to make presents to her, and these usually took the form of some beautiful piece of iewellery.
+Queen Elizabeth allowed her subjects to make presents to her, and these usually took the form of some beautiful piece of jewellery.